The Higher Apprenticeship program is an alternative career pathway for those who do not wish to go down the university route. To apply, individuals:

 I need an adjustment for a disability.
 What do I do?

-As part of our commitment to creating a culture of inclusion, if you have a disability we'll be happy to make reasonable adjustments to our processes for you.
+If you have a disability, we'll make reasonable adjustments to our processes for you.

-During the application process you will be asked if you require any adjustments to our recruitment process or if you anticipate needing any workplace adjustments to enable you to perform the role you're applying for.
-If so, please specify and discuss with your recruiter on first contact.
-By letting us know we can help you to perform at your best.
+During the application process, we'll ask if you require any adjustments to our recruitment process or if you anticipate needing any workplace adjustments to enable you to perform the role.
+If so, please specify and discuss with your recruiter on the first contact.
+By letting us know, we can help you to perform at your best.

 What kind of qualification will I earn?